project-araia/climpdfgetter/README.md

 Collects downloaded files in a given directory and:
   1. Convert non-PDF documents to PDF if eligible (png, tiff, etc.).
   2. Extract text using [Open Parse](https://github.com/Filimoa/open-parse).
-  3. Extract tables to markdown using [Marker](https://github.com/datalab-to/marker).
+  3. [In active development] Extract images and tables from text using [Layout Parser](https://github.com/Layout-Parser/layout-parser)
-  4. If specified, extract images using Marker.
-  5. Format text with headers as keys, and their subsections as values.
+  4. Format text with headers as keys, and their subsections as values.
-  6. Concatenate text together with metadata in the below schema and dump.
+  5. Concatenate text together with metadata in the below schema and dump.
-  7. Save tables and images to a per-document directory.
+  6. Save tables and images to a per-document directory.

 For instance: